drib-lang/adi/README.md

 The following features are planned for future releases, but are not yet implemented:

-- **Lists**: Support for list data structures and related operations.
 - **Dictionaries**: Support for dictionary (key-value) data structures and related operations.
-- **Image Processing**: Capabilities for handling and processing images within Drib programs.

 If you have suggestions for additional features, feel free to open an issue or contribute!